-- Maximum Height/Stories.
-All dwelling units constructed upon parcel(s) subject to or created by an Urban Lot Split shall be subject to a height limitation of sixteen (16) feet, and shall be limited to one story. - J. Building Separation Requirements.
-All dwelling units constructed upon parcel(s) subject to or created by an Urban Lot Split shall comply with the City's 10-foot building separation requirement as set forth in Chapters 9.09. - K. Single Family Residential Duplex Size Requirements.
-For all dwelling units constructed upon parcel(s) subject to or created by an Urban Lot Split, the Total Floor Area shall not exceed 800 square feet and 1 bedroom.
+- I. Maximum Height/Stories.
+If located within of the rear or side yard setback required for the underlying zoning district, a residential unit(s) constructed on a parcel that is subject to an urban lot split shall be subject to a height limitation of sixteen (16) feet, and shall be limited to one story.
+If located outside the rear and side yard setbacks for the underlying zoning district, the residential unit(s) shall comply with the height limitations in the underlying zoning district. - J. Building Separation Requirements.
+All dwelling units constructed upon parcel(s) subject to or created by an Urban Lot Split shall comply with the City's 10-foot building separation requirement as set forth in Chapters 9.09. - K. Size Requirements.
+For all residential units constructed upon parcel(s) subject to or created by an Urban Lot Split, the Total Floor Area shall not exceed 800 square feet and 1 bedroom.